Samuel-Bowden/Samuel-Bowden/README.md

 Hello, I’m @Sam-Bowden

-I'm currently a computer science student.
+I'm currently a computer science student at university.
 I use this account to work on a few projects to gain software engineering experience.

 Email: samuel.bowden1@protonmail.com